streamanalyze/streamanalyze.github.io/docs/usermd/statistical_analysis_guide/docs.md

 This tutorial will walk you through how to do statistical analysis of a dataset.
 This dataset is a collection of data from a Computer Fan where each reading has five measurements: **Accelerometer (X, Y, Z), Tachometer**, and **PWM**.

 This is a walk through of the work flow from a raw dataset to understanding the data.
 The first two parts will walk through the first steps of converting the raw data to a streamed format and looking at it.
-The guide consists of XX steps:
+Below is an overview of the steps:

 > [note] **Note:** If you are running in SA Studio Community Edition or do not want to wait for the processing of all histograms you can go straight to step 5 since this model comes with the statistics pre-loaded.